"We have the specification." "We need the specification." "Is it XML?" "Is it JSON?"

 What are the benefits of this approach?

-By breaking down into these best practice integrations, our customers benefit from the reusable components built into our cloud platform.
+By breaking down into these best practice supply chain integrations, our customers benefit from the reusable components built into our cloud platform.
 This saves immeasurable cost and time within the scope of the integrations.

 More importantly, it gives us a common language.
 Many of the issues in the global supply chain come from people talking past each other.
 People use simple words to describe complex concepts and complex words to describe the simplest of things.
 Without a common framework, integration teams can spend months building components that won't come together properly at go live.
 When we use our best-practice integrations, we're able to ask the right questions to make sure we're all talking about the same thing.